 Cameras.
 Visitors are welcome to take photographs during their visit.
 Flash photography is allowed.

 Food and Beverages.
+We sell bottled water and King of Pops popsicles at Guest Services.
 Personal coolers are not allowed on site.
 Two options are available within one-half mile of the Center.
 The Seewee Restaurant serves lunch and dinner and light snacks.
 Deli sandwiches are available at the Seewee Outpost.
 The nearby towns of Mt.
 Pleasant and McClellanville offer a wide variety of dining experiences within minutes of the Center.

 Smoking.
 The Center is a non-smoking facility.